carbon-language/carbon-lang/llvm/docs/Extensions.rst

   .asciz "option 2"
   .asciz "value 2"

-LLVM emits the following options:
+The following directives are specified:

   - lib

     The parameter identifies a library to be linked against.
 The library will